npillmayer/tyse/core/font/opentype/otlayout/ReadMe.md

 > word.

 Features relay the heavy lifting to **Lookup**s and lookup-subtables, which come in various flavours and formats.
-Package `otlyt` relies on package `ot` to hide some of the nifty details of the lookup-idiosyncracies, but their application is still somewhat complicated. `otlyt` trys to offer a uniform API for feature application, alleviating clients from having to consider the details of all registered OT features.
+Package `otlayout` relies on package `ot` to hide some of the nifty details of the lookup-idiosyncracies, but their application is still somewhat complicated. `otlayout` trys to offer a uniform API for feature application, alleviating clients from having to consider the details of all registered OT features.